-Each of the awards presented at the Life Sciences PA Annual Awards Program recognizes a contribution that helped shape the life sciences industry into what it is today.
+Each of the awards presented at the Life Sciences PA Annual Awards Program recognized a contribution that helped shape the life sciences industry into what it is today.
 The nominees and award winners represent continued dedication to the ultimate goal of achieving better outcomes for patients.
-This year, we will celebrate the industry’s accomplishments with an outdoor, open-air tailgate in The Discovery Labs Parking Lot.
-For more information, click here.
+This year, we celebrated the industry’s accomplishments with an outdoor, open-air tailgate in The Discovery Labs Parking Lot.
+Thank you to all who came to the Annual Awards Premier Tailgate!

 The Federal Official of the Year Award recognizes a federal official from the Commonwealth of Pennsylvania who has demonstrated outstanding leadership in Washington, DC on behalf of the life sciences industry.
 The honoree is selected by the Life Sciences PA Advocacy Committee from nominations provided by the Life Sciences PA Federal Policy Committee.
 This award is sponsored by Merck.